athoune/sandbox/README.md

 Real world
 ----------

-There is no limit in paranoia.
+There is no limit to paranoia.

 Restart the daemon periodicaly.